Macbucheron1/Devops-Template/README.md

 _**Why did we install Redis instead of using a container?**_

 We have chosen to install Redis in order to make it work on Linux AND MacOS.
-Indeed, [Docker container are not available only available on Linux](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions#types-of-actions).
+Indeed, [Docker containers are not only available on Linux](https://docs.github.com/en/actions/sharing-automations/creating-actions/about-custom-actions#types-of-actions).
 Therefore, we have to install Redis on the host machine in order to make it work on MacOS.

 _**Why did we upload the user_api directory as an artifact instead of zipping all files in the repository and uploading it as the deployment artifact?** (As it was done in the [lab correction](https://github.com/adaltas/ece-devops-2024-fall/blob/main/modules/05.ci-cd/lab-corrections/master_user-api.yml))_